Reducing conflict so you can focus on the big picture.

 John-Paul Boyd Arbitration Chambers provides mediation, arbitration, med-arb and parenting coordination services for family law disputes in Alberta and British Columbia.
 John-Paul is a senior family law lawyer nationally known for his big-picture approach to family justice issues.
 He prioritizes the interests of children, the future functioning of families living apart, and the ability of parents to work together long after their legal disputes have been resolved.

 Mediation & Arbitration Services

 Serving as mediator, John-Paul Boyd helps people identify interests and opportunities for compromise, engage in constructive dialogue and reach a cost-effective settlement.
-When consensus is impossible, John-Paul resolves disputes as an arbitrator, fairly hearing the evidence and each person’s arguments, after working with the parties to build an efficient process that is proportionate to their circumstances and the complexity and importance of their issues.
+When consensus is impossible, John-Paul resolves disputes as an accredited arbitrator, fairly hearing the evidence and each person’s arguments, after working with the parties to build an efficient process that is proportionate to their circumstances and the complexity and importance of their issues.

 Parenting coordination SERVICES

 As a parenting coordinator, John-Paul Boyd works with parents to implement final orders and agreements about children’s parenting arrangements after separation.
 Instead of spending time and money going to court, parents contact John-Paul when they can’t agree about a parenting issue.
 He first helps them try to reach an agreement, like a mediator.
 However, if the parents can’t agree on a resolution or the issue is urgent, John-Paul makes a decision resolving the dispute, like an arbitrator.